 History

-The church was built in the second half of the 15th century on the site of an earlier 13th century church built by the Knights Hospitaller.
-During the Reformation, it was taken over by Protestants and renovated by them after a fire in 1790.
+The Gothic church in Stary Kraków (Alt Krakow) was built in the second half of the 15th century, on the site of an earlier church from the 13th century, erected by the Knights Hospitaller.
+During the Reformation, it was taken by Protestants who renovated the building after the fire of 1790.
+After the end of World War II, the church returned to Catholics and was re-consecrated under the new dedication of Our Lady of Częstochowa.
 In 1958 it was destroyed by another fire.
-The last time was rebuilt in 1962-1963, when the sacristy was erected at the same time.
+It was rebuilt for the last time in 1962-1963, when the sacristy was also erected.

 Architecture